 Paul's research group has enjoyed support from several sources including NSERC (Collaborative Research & Development and Discovery grants), the Government of Ontario (Small Infrastructure Fund), CFI (Leaders Opportunity Fund), OCE (Collaborative Research), and Compusense Inc. Paul won an Early Researcher Award from the Government of Ontario, the Chikio Hayashi Award from the International Federation of Classification Societies, and the Barrington Medal from the Statistics and Social Inquiry Society of Ireland.
-Paul recently spent two years as chair of the Statistics section of NSERC Evaluation Group 1508: Mathematics and Statistics and was also a member of the ICT, Math and Physics panel for the Ontario Early Researcher Awards.
+Paul recently spent two years as chair of the Statistics section of NSERC Evaluation Group 1508: Mathematics and Statistics and is a member of the ICT, Math and Physics panel for the Ontario Early Researcher Awards.

 Paul welcomes enquiries from strong students interested in joining his group at the Master's or Ph.D. level.
 The best way to contact him is by email.